-The Solar Decathlon is an international competition.
+The U.S. Departement of Energy Solar Decathlon 2017 is an international competition.
 In order to win, students from universities around the globe have to design and build the best life-size scale, fully operational, solar-powered pavilion.

 Launched in 2002 by the U.S. Department of Energy, the Solar Decathlon challenges collegiate teams to perform ten contests (hence the name, decathlon) to determine the overall winner.

 The Swiss team has chosen to call their project “Swiss Living Challenge“, in allusion to the smart living lab, the new research center on the built environment of the future.
 The prototype will be built in the smart living lab’s experimental hall, on the blueFACTORY innovation site in Fribourg.

 The Swiss team selected for the 2017 edition, is made up of participants from the Ecole Polytechnique Fédérale de Lausanne (EPFL), the School of Engineering and Architecture of Fribourg (HEIA-FR), the Geneva University of Art and Design (HEAD) and the University of Fribourg (UNIFR).
 In the fall of 2017, the team will take its prototype to Denver, Colorado, where they will exhibit the design to professional juries and the general public.

 The competition will occur from September 23th until October 20th and will be open to the public from October 5th to 15th 2017.